 Network risks related to configuration changes are identified by best practices and user defined rules in the Policy manager.
-When a potential risk is identified, it is logged in the “Risks and Warnings” table and assigned a Criticality (High, Medium, Low) based on the identifying policy.
+When a potential risk is identified, it is logged in the “Risks and Warnings” table and assigned a criticality (High, Medium, Low) based on the identifying policy.

 The Network Sandbox is an isolated workspace that aids network engineers and infrastructure managers with the evaluation of proposed changes to system configurations, operating system upgrades or hardware replacement without affecting the production network.
-Our network modeling platform provides the ability to evaluate proposed changes to network devices by importing modified configuration files, evaluating the changes against policies, best practice, and regulations, and reporting on risks and vulnerabilities.
+Our network modeling platform provides the ability to evaluate proposed changes to network devices by importing modified configuration files, evaluating the changes against policies, best practices, and regulations, and reporting on risks and vulnerabilities.
 Additionally, changes can be reviewed and compared, paths and connectivity can be analyzed, compliance reports can be run and reviewed.

 Comparison “Time Machine” Analysis

-Tracking changes over time provide a rich data source for analysis.
+Tracking changes over time provides a rich data source for analysis.
 Comparison “Time Machine” Analysis allows the user to review two points in time to identify changes across the system including assets, rules, objects, risks and paths.